 HIPAA sets minimum standards for covered entities and business associates to ensure the confidentiality, integrity, and availability of protected health information.
 HIPAA also gives individuals rights over their healthcare data.

 HIPAA is therefore the baseline.
 States can introduce legislation that increases protections for healthcare data and patient privacy, and many states have done so, including Texas.
 HB 300 broadened the definition of covered entities and added several new privacy and security requirements for covered entities to improve protections for state residents.
 The HB 300 training requirements are also stricter than HIPAA and there are maximum timeframes for providing training for all individuals who handle the PHI/SPI of Texas residents.

 What are the HB 300 Training Requirements?

-The HB 300 training requirements for covered entities are for formal training on HB 300 to be provided to individuals within 60 days of commencing employment.
-All individuals must receive HB 300 training if they handle protected health information or sensitive personal information (SPI).
+The HB 300 training requirements for covered entities are for formal training on HB 300 to be provided to individuals within 90 days of commencing employment (the original requirement of 60 days was revised in 2013).
+All individuals must receive HB 300 training if they have access to protected health information or sensitive personal information (SPI).
 Training must be tailored to the role of an individual and their interactions with PHI/SPI.
-All training must be documented as training logs will need to be provided to state regulators in the event of a compliance audit or data breach investigation, and employees are required to sign to confirm they have received training.
+All training must be documented and maintained for six years, as training logs will need to be provided to state regulators in the event of a compliance audit or data breach investigation.
+Employees are required to sign to confirm they have received training.

 There are further HB training requirements, as training cannot be a one-time checkbox process.
-All individuals must receive refresher HB 300 training at least every two years.
+All individuals must receive refresher HB 300 training whenever a material change in state or federal law concerning PHI affects the individual´s role.
 Again, these training sessions must be documented.
 Covered entities not complying with the HB 300 training requirements can face stiff financial penalties.